HanseltimeIndustries/pkgtest/docs/api/interfaces/ScriptTestConfig.md

 If supplied, this will check to see if the stderr of the script matches the provided Regex string or lambda and will only pass if it returns true

+WARNING - Does not work on Windows.
+It eats output from stdout and stderr on npm and pnpm run

 ***

 ### stdoutMatch?